Montesquieu: Climate theory and environmental determinism

 A central idea to Montesquieu's anthropological thinking, outlined in The Spirit of Law and hinted at in Persian Letters, is his climate theory and environmental determinism, a theory also promoted by the French naturalist Georges-Louis Leclerc, Comte de Buffon.

 Montesquieu proposed that climate and geography significantly influence both the character of individuals and the formation of laws and political institutions.
 While he acknowledged environmental effects, he did not regard them as absolute determinants: for him, laws and customs could counterbalance or harness these influences.

 He argued that cold climates tighten the body’s fibers, enhancing strength and vigor; inhabitants of such climates thus tend to be courageous, resilient, and phlegmatic.
 In contrast, hot climates relax the body, fostering sensitivity, emotional volatility, and indecisiveness.
 Temperate climates, like that of France, were considered optimal, producing balanced temperament and stable institutions.

 Montesquieu further linked environmental factors to forms of governance and social character.
 Fertile, flat terrain, he claimed, made regions easier to conquer and led to monarchy or despotism; in contrast, harsh or barren lands fostered industriousness, self-reliance, and the development of republican virtues.

-Though Montesquieu received much attention, similar ideas existed earlier.
-Ancient authors such as Hippocrates (On Airs, Waters, Places), Herodotus, in The Histories of Herodotus, and in Tacitus's Germania (one of Montesquieu's favorite authors).
-It is evidential that a direct influence on Montesquieu was from François-Ignace d'Espiard de La Borde's (1707–1777) Essai sur le génie et le caractère des nations published in Brussels in 1743, which was republished in 1752 under the title Esprit des nations expressing the same climate theory and environmental determinism ideas.
+Though Montesquieu received much attention, similar ideas existed earlier in ancient authors such as Hippocrates (On Airs, Waters, Places), The Histories of Herodotus, and Tacitus's Germania (one of Montesquieu's favorite authors).
+It is evident that a direct influence on Montesquieu was from François-Ignace d'Espiard de La Borde's (1707–1777) Essai sur le génie et le caractère des nations published in Brussels in 1743, which was republished in 1752 under the title Esprit des nations expressing the same climate theory and environmental determinism ideas.
 Montesquieu, far from the first to have these ideas, introduced them to a broad public during his time in De l'esprit des lois (The Spirit of the Laws).

-Philip M. Parker, in his book Physioeconomics (MIT Press, 2000), endorses Montesquieu's theory and argues that much of the economic variation between countries is explained by the physiological effect of different climates.

 From a sociological perspective, Louis Althusser, in his analysis of Montesquieu's revolution in method, alluded to the seminal character of anthropology's inclusion of material factors, such as climate, in the explanation of social dynamics and political forms.
-Examples of certain climatic and geographical factors giving rise to increasingly complex social systems include those that were conducive to the rise of agriculture and the domestication of wild plants and animals.